Plant Cell Division Vs Animal Cell Division

 • Animal Cell Cytokinesis: Cleavage Furrow Formation

 Animal cells undergo cytokinesis through a process called cleavage furrow formation.
-A contractile ring composed of actin filaments and myosin proteins forms just beneath the plasma membrane at the midpoint of the cell.
-This ring contracts, pinching the cell membrane inward, eventually dividing the cell into two daughter cells.
+Even so, a contractile ring composed of actin filaments and myosin proteins forms just beneath the plasma membrane at the midpoint of the cell.
+On top of that, this ring contracts, pinching the cell membrane inward, eventually dividing the cell into two daughter cells.
 Imagine squeezing a balloon in the middle until it separates into two.
 This process is relatively straightforward because animal cells lack a rigid cell wall.

 • Plant Cell Cytokinesis: Cell Plate Formation